hapax/hapax.github.io/assets/chuzenji.md

 But I suspect these distinctions and categories are Occidental, and do not belong to the objects.
-There is secrete oneness among these animals,
+There is secrete oneness between these animals, some thread which ties them together but which is as yet obscure to me, and which perhaps

 #### Old stuff